asokraju/nanoGPT_/jobs/readme.md

 ---

-By understanding the file layout and directory structure, we can better navigate the environment within the Kubernetes pod, making it easier to debug issues, adjust configurations, and manage outputs.
+By understanding the file layout and directory structure, we can better navigate the environment within the Kubernetes Pod, making it easier to debug issues, adjust configurations, and manage outputs.
 This structured approach also facilitates collaboration and scalability, as we can easily locate and work with the necessary files and directories.

-## 3. The Training Script (`script.sh`)
+## 4. The Training Script (`script.sh`)

 The `script.sh` file contains the steps required to set up the environment, download necessary data and code, run the training process, and handle periodic checkpointing.

-### 3.1 Explanation of `script.sh`
+### 4.1 Explanation of `script.sh`

 The `script.sh` script is designed to work with the specified directory structure: